How is OSA diagnosed in children?

-Your doctor should ask you about your child’s symptoms, behaviour, general health and medical history.
+If your child has some or all of the symptoms of OSA, visit your doctor.
+They should ask you about your child’s symptoms, behaviour, general health and medical history.
+They may also refer your child for tests.

 - a completed form about your child's symptoms

-- a recording of your child when asleep (many mobile phones have video recording)
+- a video recording of your child when asleep

 - observations, reports or notes about your child from the child-minder, nursery or school that might be relevant

-If your doctor is not concerned but you are, keep observing and recording your findings.
+If your doctor is not concerned but you are, keep observing and recording your findings and arrange another appointment if the symptoms don’t get better.

 If your doctor thinks your child might have OSA they will refer them for assessment.
 Your doctor will know about the local services and where referrals are accepted.

-Alternatively he or she might want to observe your child for a while and try some initial treatments such as nasal drops or spray or weight loss.
+Alternatively, they might want to try some initial treatments such as nasal drops or spray.

 Assessment and diagnosis